electrotype/vscode-windows-explorer-context-menu/README.md

 There are three executables that can be used to actually open the native context menu.
 They all have their drawbacks and that's why we bundle all of them and let you choose which one to use.

-- *`AutohotkeyContextMenu.exe`* - Is the default.
+- *`AutohotkeyContextMenu.exe`* - Is the default executable.
 The *"Properties"* option of the open menu doesn't seem to work.

 - *`Context.exe`* - The *"Properties"* option of the open menu doesn't seem to work.